The Devil Went Down to Georgia: Certifications

-Sequel
+Sequels

+The Devil Comes Back to Georgia

 In 1993, a sequel to the song, "The Devil Comes Back to Georgia", was released by master violinist Mark O'Connor on his album Heroes.
 The song featured Daniels on fiddle, with Johnny Cash as the narrator, Marty Stuart as Johnny, and Travis Tritt as the devil.
-The song peaked at #54 on Billboard's Hot Country Songs chart in 1994.
+The song peaked at number 54 on Billboards Hot Country Songs chart in 1994.

 In the sequel, the devil, still furious ten years after being beaten, decides to take up Johnny's challenge to "c'mon back if y'ever wanna try again".
 Johnny is now grown with a wife and infant son, and the devil believes that Johnny's sinful pride will be his undoing, so he takes back the golden fiddle, forcing Johnny to practice with his old fiddle before their rematch – the same one he played when he defeated the devil.

 Though the song reiterates Johnny's bold claim that he is "the best that's ever been", the lyrics do not reveal who won the rematch.
 But in the video, the devil is shown defeated by Johnny again.

+Johnny Went Down to Hell

+In 2025, TikTok country musician Thomas Mac released a third song, "Johnny Went Down to Hell", featuring Diana Daw and Philip Bowen playing the fiddles.
+An AI-generated version of the song was shared online by one of Mac's followers a month prior to his release.
+The song opens with Johnny's death, learning that his gambling has kept him out of Heaven.
+He then must face the Devil for a third time with his soul and all of Georgia's final destination at stake.
+Unlike the sequel, the song ends clearly stating that Johnny has won again, with the line, "the devil ain't beat him yet".